exactEarth/ProgressTracker/README.rst

         total: Optional[int] = None, # Override for the total message count, defaults to len(iterable)
         callback: Callable[[str], Any] = print, # A function (f(str) -> None) that gets called each time a condition matches
         format_callback: Callable[[Dict[str, Any], Set[str]], str] = default_format_callback, # A function (f(str) -> str) that formats the progress values into a string.
-        context_manager: bool = False, # Enable to use track_progress as a context manager.
-Useful if you want access to the internals after processing is done.
         every_n_percent: Optional[float] = None, # Reports after every n percent
         every_n_records: Optional[int] = None, # Reports every n records
         every_n_seconds: Optional[float] = None, # Reports every n seconds